ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_orderinginstance.md

 * All servers that you order have the same configuration.
 * If you're planning to use vSAN storage, you can order between 4 and 20 servers.
 * If you're planning to use NFS storage, you can order between 2 and 20 servers.
 However, for production workloads, a minimum of 3 servers is recommended.
-For more information, see [Is a two-node vCenter Server instance highly available?](/docs/services/vmwaresolutions/vmonic?topic=vmware-solutions-faq#is-a-two-node-vcenter-server-instance-highly-available-).
+For more information, see [Is a two-node vCenter Server instance highly available?](/docs/services/vmwaresolutions/vmonic?topic=vmware-solutions-faq#is-a-two-node-vcenter-server-instance-highly-available-)

 ## Storage settings
 {: #vc_nsx-t_orderinginstance-storage-settings}

 Storage settings are based on your selection of Bare Metal Server configuration and the storage type.

 For deployed instances, you can add NFS storage shares to an existing NFS or vSAN cluster.
-For more information, see the *Adding NFS storage to vCenter Server instances* section in [Expanding and contracting capacity for vCenter Server instances](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_addingremovingservers#adding-nfs-storage-to-vcenter-server-instances).
+For more information, see the [Adding NFS storage to vCenter Server instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_addingremovingservers#section-adding-nfs-storage-to-vcenter-server-instances).
 {:note}

 ### vSAN storage
 {: #vc_nsx-t_orderinginstance-vsan-storage}

-vSAN is available for the **Skylake**, **Cascade**, and **Broadwell** Bare Metal configurations only.
+vSAN is available for the **Skylake**, **Cascade Lake **, and **Broadwell** Bare Metal configurations only.
 Specify the following vSAN options:
 * **Disk Type and Size for vSAN Capacity Disks**: Select an option for the capacity disks that you need.
 * **Number of vSAN Capacity Disks**: Specify the number of capacity disks that you want to add.
 * If you want to add capacity disks over the limit of 10, check the **High-Performance Intel Optane** box.
 This option provides two extra capacity disk bays for a total of 12 capacity disks and is useful for workloads that require less latency and higher IOPS throughput.

-  The **High-Performance Intel Optane** option is available only for the Skylake and Cascade CPU models.
+  The **High-Performance Intel Optane** option is available only for the Skylake and Cascade Lake CPU models.
   {:note}

 * Review the **Disk Type for vSAN Cache Disks** and **Number of vSAN Cache Disks** values.
 These values depend on whether you checked the **High-Performance Intel Optane** box.